-The District is a component of the board of cooperative educational services Ontario, Seneca, Yates, Cayuga and Wayne Counties (BOCES).
+The District is a component of the Wayne Finger Lakes Board of Cooperative Educational Services (BOCES).
 The BOCES is a voluntary, cooperative association of school districts in a geographic area that shares planning, services, and programs which provide educational and support activities.
 There is no authority or process by which a school district can terminate its status as a BOCES component.